Liberalism in the United States: Clashes with the New Left on Vietnam

-While the civil rights movement isolated liberals from the white working class and Southern Democrats, the Vietnam War threw another wedge into the liberal ranks, dividing pro-war "hawks" such as Senator Henry M. Jackson from "doves" such as Senator and 1972 presidential candidate George McGovern.
+While the civil rights movement isolated liberals from the white working class and Southern Democrats, the Vietnam War threw another wedge into the liberal ranks, dividing pro-war "hawks" such as Senator Henry M. Jackson from "doves" such as Senator and 1972 presidential election candidate George McGovern.
 As the war became the leading political issue of the day, agreement on domestic matters was not enough to hold the liberal consensus together.
 Vietnam was part of the strategy of containment of Soviet Communism which began in earnest in 1947 to counter the Soviet threat.
 In the 1960 presidential campaign, Kennedy was more "hawkish" on Southeast Asia than Richard Nixon.
 Although the war expanded from 16,000 Americans in Vietnam under Kennedy to 500,000 under Johnson, there was much continuity of their policies, until Nixon arrived in 1969.
 The deep division between liberals and the New Left, especially on foreign policy, troubled the Democratic Party for decades.

 A large portion of the growing opposition to the war came from younger activists, with a strong base on elite university campuses.
 They had become alienated from the establishment and formed the New Left.
 After Johnson did poorly in the 1968 primaries and decided to focus on peacemaking and not run for reelection, tensions rapidly escalated inside the Democratic Party.
 Assassinations struck down the two top liberals, Martin Luther King Jr. and Robert F. Kennedy.
 Vice President Hubert Humphrey, by now a cautious moderate who meekly followed Lyndon Johnson in domestic and foreign policy, was the last man standing at the disastrously violent 1968 Democratic National Convention.
 Much of the party's right-wing, from the South and ethnic white districts in the North, veered off to vote for Alabama Governor George Wallace.
 The result was a narrow victory for Republican Richard Nixon in a three-way race.
 Although touted as a conservative, President Nixon, with a Democratic Congress, enacted many liberal policies, including the establishment of the Environmental Protection Agency, normalizing relations with Communist China, and starting the Strategic Arms Limitation Talks to reduce the availability of ballistic missiles.